ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * Without setting `coherent_pool=2M` in `extlinux.conf` (or any boot script that defines kernel cmdline) or patching coherent pool size in the kernel sources USB storage problems that always will be stupidly blamed as 'USB Attached SCSI (UAS) problems' will likely occur ([details](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/89?u=tkaiser)).
   * When an OS image defaults to `ondemand` cpufreq governor to lower idle consumption I/O performance is severely harmed.
 With `schedutil` it's not significantly better.
 It needs [`ondemand` + `io_is_busy` and friends](https://github.com/radxa/kernel/commit/55f540ce97a3d19330abea8a0afc0052ab2644ef#commitcomment-79484235).
   * With RK's defaults USB PD negotiations on devices with FUSB302 controller are limited to 27W max (only 5V@3A, 9V@3A and 12V@1.5A defined).
 For this to change adjusting the `sink-pdos` device-tree node is necessary.
+  * The reported cpufreq clockspeeds are chosen dynamically and do not represent real clockspeeds that vary for a number of reasons.
+For real clockspeeds use for example [sbc-bench](https://github.com/ThomasKaiser/sbc-bench) and check the [PVTM explanation above](#pvtm) for what's going on.
-  * While the A55 cores are usually clocked with 1800 MHz or slightly above (see PVTM explanation above) and should provide enough juice for a lot of tasks interrupts or services that all end up on `cpu0` (a little A55 core) by default might be bottlenecked by this single CPU core maxing out at 100%.
+  * The A55 cores are usually clocked with 1800 MHz or slightly above (again PVTM) which should provide enough juice for a lot of tasks.
+Though interrupts and services that all end up on `cpu0` (a little A55 core) caused by default scheduler behaviour might be bottlenecked by this single CPU core maxing out at 100%.
 If something like this is observed (`atop` is a great tool for this) it needs IRQ/SMP affinity settings pinning specific interrupts or tasks to specific CPU cores.
   * Once Rockchip's Dynamic Memory Interface (DMC) is active (by enabling the `dmc`/`dfi` device-tree nodes) idle consumption drops by 500-600mW but performance is harmed as well with all tasks that depend on memory performance.
 RK's BSP kernel defaults to `dmc_ondemand` memory governor which fails to ramp up DRAM clock as fast as needed.
 The `upthreshold` dmc tunable can be adjusted and [lowering this value from `40` to `20` seems to keep idle consumption low while retaining overall performance](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/472?u=tkaiser).

 All that's needed to benefit from 500-600mW lower idle consumption while maintaining almost full performance is relying on the `dmc_ondemand` memory governor plus a simple `echo 20 >/sys/devices/platform/dmc/devfreq/dmc/upthreshold` somewhere in a start script or service.